The One in the Middle

 The One in the Middle is an EP by Manfred Mann, released in 1965.
 The EP is a 7-inch vinyl record and released in mono with the catalogue number His Master's Voice 7EG 8908.
 The record was the number-one EP in the UK for nine weeks during the summer of 1965.
 The cover picture was taken by Nicholas Wright.

 Background

 The title song The One in the Middle was written by Manfred Mann's lead singer Paul Jones for Keith Relf of the Yardbirds, but Relf "shied away from the lyrics".
 It was then determined that Jones would sing it and he did, mastering "the art of singing tongue in cheek".
-The Dylan song ("With God On Our Side"), set to piano and military snare-drum, was the first of several recorded by the band, included here, according to the record's liner notes, because Dylan had attended a gig and declared them "real groovy".
+The Dylan song ("With God On Our Side"), set to piano and military snare-drum, was the first of several recorded by the band, included here, according to the record's liner notes, because Dylan had attended a Manfred Mann gig and declared them "real groovy".
 The remaining tracks see the Manfreds on familiar ground, mining the US Rhythm and Blues charts for a Paul Jones vocal vehicle and picking up a funky jazz-blues classic that, like the title track, leaves room for the band's excellent soloing.